blueclouds8666/msupdate-dl/README.md

 Argument | Description
 --- | ---
 REQUEST&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;| KB update number to download.
 This field is required and must always come first.
--details | download a details sheet for each update in html format -architecture="VALUE" | filter files by OS architecture. valid values are: all, 32, 64, itanium -ntversion="VALUE" | filter files by Windows NT version. valid values are: 50, 51, 52, 60, 61...
+--details | download a details sheet for each update in html format --architecture="VALUE" | filter files by OS architecture. valid values are: all, 32, 64, itanium --ntversion="VALUE" | filter files by Windows NT version. valid values are: 50, 51, 52, 60, 61...
--language="VALUE" | filter files by language. valid values are: enu, fra, ita, jpn, rus...
+--language="VALUE" | filter files by language. valid values are: enu, fra, ita, jpn, rus...
--output="VALUE" | specify a different output directory (default is C:\msupdate-dl\ on Windows, and \home\username\msupdate-dl\ on Linux)
+--retry-policy="VALUE" | specify the retry on error policy: normal or aggressive --retry-timeout="VALUE" | specify the timeout between retries on seconds --retry-number="VALUE" | specify the number of retries on error: any number or infinity --output="VALUE" | specify a different output directory (default is C:\msupdate-dl\ on Windows, and \home\username\msupdate-dl\ on Linux)
--version | show script version
+--double-check | enable strict check of language update files --version | show script version
--help | show brief help information
+--help | show brief help information
--log | enable logging to a text file
--timeout="VALUE" | enable timeout between downloads
+--log | enable logging to a text file --timeout="VALUE" | enable timeout between downloads

 #### Complete documentation:
 Please refer to documentation.htm for a complete operation guide.
 Make sure to read and understand the documentation before using the script.
 This markdown section only serves as a brief introduction to this script.